Posted by Dr. Julian De Silva | April 28th, 2022

 Part of healing after surgery included a healing process (termed inflammation) this can be seen as areas of pink colouration or redness, which is your body’s natural healing mechanisms .
 Light therapy or LED therapy enhances recovery of the skin and healing as well as being as a treatment for the skin in its own right.

-LED (Light Emitting Diode) therapy uses light-emitting diodes for a variety of medical and aesthetic purposes.
+LED (Light Emitting Diode) therapy uses light-emitting diodes for various medical and aesthetic purposes.
 People of all ages and skin tones can benefit from this type of light therapy, which has been around for some time.
 Additionally, it can be combined with other procedures, such as facials and radiofrequency treatment, without any adverse effects.

-The machine that I, Dr De Silva uses includes Combined Therapy (Tri-Wave Therapy with all 3 Wave Lengths), which is a large machine the size a desk, which provided more powerful treatment than currently available in home devices.
+The machine that I, Dr De Silva uses includes combined therapy (tri-wave therapy), which is a large machine the size a desk, which provided more powerful treatment than currently available in home devices.

 To enhance healing and recovery after surgery, I offer all of my patients complementary LED therapy.